rodrigoo-r/Celery/README.md

 The only official way to install Celery is via CMake.
 To include Celery in your CMake project, add the following lines to your `CMakeLists.txt`:

+**NOTE: Please make sure you use C++ 20 or higher.
+Supporting Legacy features is not (and will never be) a priority for this library.**

 ```cmake
 include(FetchContent)